 - The Eurachem working group on uncertainty arising from sampling has published a first edition of the guide "Measurement uncertainty arising from sampling: A guide to methods and approaches".
 This guide describes different methods for assessing uncertainties related to sampling, including a simple and general method based on replicated sampling.

-- Two information leaflets provide summary information on measurement uncertainty.
+- Three information leaflets provide summary information on measurement uncertainty.
 The "Information leaflet for lab customers concerning the quality of chemical analyses", developed by SP, provides a simple explanation of measurement uncertainty for laboratory customers.
-In addition, the principles of the compliance assessment guide above are summarised in the leaflet "Use of uncertainty information in compliance assessment".
+The principles of the compliance assessment guide above are summarised in the leaflet "Use of uncertainty information in compliance assessment".
 Finally, the sometimes difficult question of when (and when not) to divide a standard deviation by the square root of a number of observations, in order to obtain a standard uncertainty, is covered in the leaflet "Using repeated measurements to improve the standard uncertainty".